- WHAT WE DO

 There are always factors that are out of the control of a designer, but there are a few variables to keep in mind.

-Giving serious consideration to these questions guides the development of an effective serious game that is beneficial to the employees and provides them an advantage, as they perform their job duties.
+Giving serious consideration to these questions guides the development of effective serious games that is beneficial to the employees and provides them an advantage, as they perform their job duties.

 Designing Digitally, Inc. can assist your organization to develop effective serious games to meet your training needs that results in greater employee retention, high productivity, and improves the bottom line.